-This page is dedicated to MSc students part of the Graduate School of Informatics (GSI) at the University of Amsterdam who qualify to attend either the 2020 AI Thesis Fair or general Thesis Fair.
-These students must be starting their thesis in 2020/2021 and belong to the following programs:
+This page is dedicated to MSc students part of the Graduate School of Informatics (GSI) at the University of Amsterdam who qualify to attend either the 2021 AI Thesis Fair or general Thesis Fair.
+These students must be starting their thesis in 2021/2022.

 MSc Information Studies (Data Science and Information Systems tracks)